samhiggie/Run2HTT_Combine_old/README.md

   inclusive workspace/fit
   - `--ComputeImpacts` Computes the impacts for the Inclusive POI
   - `--Timeout` Terminate combine commands after 3 minutes
+  - `--SplitUncertainties` Creates and calls an uncertainty splitter to make sure data cards are grouped in such a way that they can call the prototype uncertainty splits later.
+The splitter can try and split measurements into an `Unc=Stat+Syst+Bin-By-Bin` format.
+  - `--SplitInclusive` The inclusive signal strength measurement will attempt to split the inlusive signal strength measurement.
+   Requires that `--SplitUncertainties` has been called.
+   - `--SplitSignals` The splitter will attemp to measure the ggH,qqH,WH and ZH measurements split into `Unc=Stat+Syst+Bin-By-Bin`.
+   Requires that `--SplitUncertainties` has been called.
+   - `--SplitSTXS` The splitter will attemp to measure the ggH and qqH STXS bin measurements split into `Unc=Stat+Syst+Bin-By-Bin`.
+   Requires that `--SplitUncertainties` has been called.

    To try and keep output seperate, and archived, and the main directory clean, each time this script is run, it will generate a tag with the date, and a random string assigned to it.
 All output of the script can be found in HTT_Output (it will make this directory